The Origins of the Alaskan King Bed

 Unfortunately, you can’t walk into a typical mattress or department store and order a bed frame for an Alaskan King Mattress.
 However, what many Alaskan King mattress owners do is get a custom bed frame made.
 While this may seem like a hassle, it is a great opportunity to get a bed frame made to your exact specifications.
 You can get inspiration from other King size beds, for example, as there are already tons of those on the market.

 But of course, we have also tried to make this process easier for you while shopping at Alaskan King Bed Company.
-We have two frame options.
+We have several frame options.

 This bed is totally opulent and with a plush, tufted headboard fit for royalty.
 Our Kincaid Tufted-Bed is handmade to order right here in North Carolina by our expert carpenters.
 We love the classic linen, but the light gray and dark gray are sumptuous favorites by our customers, too.

 Our Upholstered Bed Frame is also handmade to order right here in North Carolina by our expert carpenters.
 What our customers love about this upholstered bed frame is its simplicity.
 You can place the mattress on top with your sheets and duvet for a totally modern, clean aesthetic.
 Or, get a custom headboard made to give your room the exact look and feel you desire.